sylvaincom/sylvaincom.github.io/_pages/cv.md

   <tr>
     <td colspan="3">
       <ul>
-        <li>Probabl is a Parisian-based AI startup that is a spin-off of <a href="https://scikit-learn.org/stable/">scikit-learn</a>, the world-famous open-source machine learning Python library.
+        <li>Probabl is a Parisian-based AI startup that is a spin-off of <a href="https://scikit-learn.org/stable/">scikit-learn</a>, the popular open-source machine learning Python library.
 More info: <a href="https://gael-varoquaux.info/programming/promoting-open-source-from-inria-to-probabl.html">Gaël Varoquaux's blog</a> / <a href="https://techcrunch.com/2024/02/01/probabl-is-a-new-ai-company-built-around-popular-library-scikit-learn/">TechCrunch</a>.</li>
-        <li>I contribute to building a product at the intersection of AI, time series, and MLOps to help data scientists from the industry in their day-to-day work. <i>Do not hesitate to contact me if you are in need of such a product!</i></li>
+        <li>I contribute to building a product that helps data scientists from the industry in their day-to-day work. <i>Feel free to contact me if you want to know more!</i></li>
       </ul>
     </td>
   </tr>